sharc-lab/lightningsim-doc/docs/source/tutorial/ex2-hls-fail.rst

 Wait for cosimulation to complete. *How long does it take to complete, compared to LightningSim?*

-**Step 5.** Switch to the :guilabel:`Overview` tab of LightningSim, and compare its results to the cosimulation results.
+**Step 5.** Switch back to the terminal where you ran LightningSim, and compare its results to the cosimulation results.

 .. note::